 16. Other Army Theme Party Activities

-If you want to keep the kids busy but don’t want to referee games, give them some activities that they can work on by themselves.
-If you’re holding the party outdoors, you can have them make tents to play in for the duration of the party.
+If you want to keep the kids busy but don’t want to referee games, give them some activities to work on by themselves.
+For an outdoor event, have them make tents to play in for the duration of the party.

-Each tent requires five sticks.
-Drive two sticks into the ground at angles that form a triangle for the front of the tent.
+Each tent will require five sticks.
+Drive two into the ground at angles that form a triangle for the front of the tent.
 Do the same for the back of the tent.
 Then, lay a stick across the two triangles, nestling it into the spot where the sticks cross.
-Drape a drop cloth over the sticks, and secure it to the ground with stakes.
+Drape a drop cloth over the sticks and secure it to the ground with stakes.

 Another crafty activity involves making ID tags.
 Set out card stock or cardboard rectangles that have holes punched in one end.
-Have the kids wrap those in aluminum foil.
-Then, use smaller rectangles to write their names, and glue those to the foil.
-Encourage the guests to come up with nicknames, such as Turbo, Sniper, and Bazooka.
+Have the children wrap those in aluminum foil.
+Use smaller rectangles to write their names, and glue those to the foil.
+Encourage the guests to come up with army-themed nicknames, such as Turbo, Sniper, and Bazooka.
 String them with yarn to make them into necklaces.

 17. Make Goody Bags